nissubba1/Vanilla_JavaScript_Project/README.md

 3. If you don't like those randomly assigned gifts, click on 'Shuffle' button, and it will shuffle the gifts again
 4. Click on the 'Reset' to reset the gifts

+## 3. Counter

+A simple program that can count and changes color based on if current number is positive or negative.

+The 3 buttons makes it easy to use the program.
+User can increase, decrease, or reset the number at any time.